PhiliposHailu/A2sv-Web-Mini-Projects/job-listing-app-Auth-task-8/README.md

-# 💼 Job Board Web App
+# 💼 Job Listing Application with Next.js Plus User Authentication

 A clean, modern Job Board application built with **Next.js** and **Tailwind CSS**.
 It includes user authentication, email verification, and a personalized welcome dashboard.